Ancol Dreamland: Dunia Fantasi (Fantasy World)

 Several of the latest and newest rides are Kicir-Kicir (Power Surge) (2004), Perang Bintang (Star Wars) (changed to Galactica a Battle for Mars since 2017) (2005) - an interactive dark ride, Meteor Attack (2006) and Tornado (Windshear by Zamperla) (2007).
 Some seasonal attractions include Le Belles cabaret show, Russian Circus and Euro Kids Circus.

 A former Show Building that used to house the Ramashinta: Legend of The Future ride was burned in 2004 and then converted into a large indoor exhibition hall, occasionally hosting special shows.
 Then in 2014 is reimagined into Indoor Dufan Section that contain Ice Age: Sid's Tour, Kontiki, Hello Kitty Adventure (Rumored will be replaced).

 Since June 21, 2011 Dunia Fantasi (Dufan) will open Kalila Adventure Animatronic Theater which is the most complete in the world.
 The theme stories are about Beautiful Indonesia.
 Then in 2018 Kalila Section is closed to make way the expansion of America Section in the park that contain the biggest indoor coaster in Indonesia themed to America on the 19th Century that will tell the story of the Werewolf that lived in the house.

 In March 2019 the park has announced a new area set to open mid to late 2019 with 9 new attractions: Baling Baling (a Zierer Star Shape, also the first in Asia), Paralayang (an SBF Visa Group Airborne Shot), Turbo Drop (an SBF Visa Group Drop'n Twist), Fantastique 2.0 (Delay until further notice), Kereta Misteri (a werewolf themed indoor tracked ride from an Intamin Manufacter), Karavel, Kolibri, Zig Zag and Ontang Anting.

 Atlantis Water Adventure

-Atlantis Water Adventure was built on the former site of Gelanggang Renang (Swimming Courtyard).
-Occupying over five hectares of land, this water park is themed on the mythological underwater world of Atlantis.
-Its facilities include a wave pool, continuous flowing river pool, rainbow ball pool, waterfall pool, several slides, two children's pools, five restaurants, and a food court that was imported from India, Brazil, Spain, Bangladesh.
-A volleyball court and event center are also available to accommodate the needs of visitors.
+Atlantis Water Adventure was built on the former site of Gelanggang Renang (‘swimming arena’).
+Occupying over five hectares (12.36 acres) of land, this water park is themed after the mythological underwater world of Atlantis.
+Attractions include a wave pool, continuously-flowing “lazy river”, rainbow ball pool, waterfalls, several water slides, two small children's pools, in addition to five restaurants and a food court, with various international cuisines from countries such as Bangladesh, Brazil, India and Spain.
+A volleyball court and an events center are also available to accommodate the needs of visitors.